Skip to Content Top

 Controlling weeds is tricky because they are opportunistic and will grow almost anywhere.
 Yards with lots of bare spots, under fertilized grass, and the cracks in walkways and driveways are areas you often find these unwanted plants growing.
 There are several reasons why weeds can take over our properties so easily.
 They produce a large number of seeds, and their seeds can remain dormant until the right environmental conditions are met.
 Even after we have disturbed the ground, weeds are still able to grow successfully.
 Whether your yard is sunny, shady, dry, or wet, there is a weed that will grow.

 The best way to maintain a healthy, weed-free lawn is to partner with a local professional.
 At What's Bugging You Pest Control, we can do just that; rid your property of weeds through our regular and effective services.
-In addition, the following tips will help make your property a bit less conducive to weed growth.
+In addition, the following tips will help make your property a bit less conducive to weed growth:

 • Keep your lawn mowed to its ideal height.